ccolonval/reactNative_top100/README.md

 The application currently uses the following:

-- React Native Elements and Native Base for UI
+- React-Native-Elements, React-Native-Paper and Native-Base for UI
 - Redux Thunk for local/global state
 - React Native navigation libraries
 - Searching